-Two-factor authentication is commonly used in the digital space and is swiftly moving into the physical access control system arena.
-This second layer of security is designed to ensure you are the only person to have access to a system or building.
+Multi-factor authentication is commonly used in the digital space and is quickly moving into the physical access control system arena.
+This added layer of security is designed to prevent people from gaining access to a facility using a stolen badge and/or pin.
 The most common multi-factor authentication methods include a biometric credential plus an assigned PIN or a card swipe and an assigned PIN.
-These multi-factor authentication access control solutions are typically used in high-security spaces like research labs, data centers, med-rooms, pharmacies, command centers, CEPs and IDFs/MDFs.
+These multi-factor authentication access control system solutions are typically used in high-security spaces like research labs, data centers, med-rooms, pharmacies, command centers, CEPs and IDFs/MDFs.

-Legacy access control system hardware and servers were typically hosted on-site in the past.
-This made server maintenance an inconvenient and slow process without a specialist in your building.
-With new cloud/subscription-based model, the end-point hardware is still found on-site but the software and servers are hosted by a manufacturer or managed service provider.
+Access control system hardware and servers have traditionally been hosted on-premises.
+This on-premises system architecture makes system maintenance an inconvenient and slow process without a specialist on your team.
+With new cloud/subscription-based models, the end-point hardware is still found on-premises but the software and servers are hosted by a manufacturer or managed service provider.
 This makes server maintenance, updates and repairs much more efficient.
-There are also other benefits associated with subscription-based systems like low start up costs, scalability, instant updates, multi-facility management, frequent data backups, and more.
+There are also other benefits associated with subscription-based systems like low start up costs, scalability, instant updates, multi-facility management, frequent data backups and more.

 Your Security Strategy has Never Been More Important